-Please see the attached AP-90 Program Specific Requirements - HOME Program Resale and Recapture Methods in the Administration section of this Consolidated Plan.
+Please see the attached HOME Program Resale and Recapture Methods in AD-25.

-4. Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines. required that will be used under 24 CFR 92.206(b), are as follows:
+4. Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows: